 RunnablePassthrough is the cleanest way to forward a value through a pipeline step without transformation.
 It avoids the need for a no-op lambda.

-Custom Chain with the @chain Decorator
+How Does the @chain Decorator Work?

-The @chain decorator from langchain_core.runnables converts any Python function into a fully LCEL-compatible runnable — it can be used with |, .invoke(), .stream(), and .batch().
+Finally, let's learn the most flexible pattern of all.
+The @chain decorator from langchain_core.runnables turns any Python function into a full LCEL runnable.
+In simple words, we write ordinary Python inside the function, and outside, it behaves like every other chain: it can be used with |, .invoke(), .stream(), and .batch().

 from langchain_core.runnables import chain